 Who is eligible to use interlibrary loan?

 Students, faculty and staff of Waldorf University are eligible for interlibrary loan privileges.
 Spouses of faculty and staff also have interlibrary loan privileges.
 Community patrons with valid Luise V. Hanson Library cards are eligible to borrow materials, but priority is given to Waldorf students, faculty and staff.
-Community members are limited to three interlibrary loan items checked out at one time and a total of 25 interlibrary loan items in one calendar year.
+Community members are limited to two interlibrary loan items checked out at one time and a total of 25 interlibrary loan items in one calendar year.

 What types of materials are available through interlibrary loan?